axept/prejss/README.md

 [Server-Side Rendering](#server-side-rendering) and Critical CSS both allows your users to see page even without JavaScript in Web Browsers.
 You could implement GET and POST fallbacks for all possible actions such as CRUD operations like Google did it.

+## Parsers

+There is two kind of parsers - sync and async.
+For both cases it's a pure function:

++ `(preparedCSS: string): object`
++ `(preparedCSS: string): Promise`

+By default [prejss-postcss-parser](https://github.com/axept/prejss-postcss-parser) is using by default.
+This parser uses [postcss-js](https://github.com/postcss/postcss-js) under hood and supports PostCSS config and plugins.

+Feel free to create and distribute your own parser.
+It should have package name in the following format:

++ `prejss-<PARSER_NAME>-parser`

 ## Adapters

-Under hood [postcss-js](https://github.com/postcss/postcss-js) is using for parsing CSS styles to make it applicable for JSS.

 What does it mean "Adapters" in PreJSS?

 It looks like as "class-to-function" adapter with lifecycle hooks.
 [You already know this concept](https://facebook.github.io/react/docs/react-component.html#the-component-lifecycle) if you learned React.js or [Ember.js](https://guides.emberjs.com/v2.6.0/components/the-component-lifecycle/).

 PreJSS Adapters covers `prepare`, `parse` and `finalize` steps.

-Default (built-in) Adapter implements only `parse` step.
+Default (built-in) adapters implements only `parse` step so you can customize it as you want.

 You can create (and distribute!) your own adapters or customize existed one by overriding any of those steps: